 - Simple syrup

 It is everything a simple cocktail needs.
 It’s sweet, it’s tart and it’s a little fun with the fizz.
-But sometimes I really enjoy to make it more seasonal and more flavorful – such as in this Apricot Rosemary Gin Fizz!
+But sometimes I really enjoy making it more seasonal and more flavorful - such as in this Apricot Rosemary Gin Fizz!

 Gin Fizz: With or Without Egg Whites?